List of Major League Baseball managerial wins and winning percentage leaders: Win percentage

-Managers included have managed at least 400 games – around 2.5 full seasons and a group including 316 managers – and regular season win percentages of at least .540.
+Managers included have managed at least 400 games – around 2.5 full seasons and a group including 323 managers – and regular season win percentages over .540.
 Note that the total number of games listed for each manager in this table includes tie games, though ties are not included in "decided game" statistics.
 The lowest winning percentage for a qualifying manager is Doc Prothro: .301 (138–320–2) in 460 games.

 Vic Harris has the highest winning percentage of all time.
 Harris managed the Homestead Grays to seven Negro National League pennants and one Negro World Series title in eleven seasons as manager.

 Dave Roberts is the manager of the Los Angeles Dodgers, winning three World Series.
 Roberts is the leader in winning percentage by an active manager.